 - First-Year Writing (ENGL-101: Writing Essentials and/or ENGL-110: College Writing)

 Descriptions of the component parts of Hartwick College’s 21st-Century Writing Competency Program sequence of requirements is as follows:

-Policy: Barring extraordinary circumstance, students whose writing competency exam places them in ENGL-110 must complete ENGL-110 by the end of their first year of college study.
+Policy: Barring extraordinary circumstances, students must complete ENGL-110 by the end of their first year of college study.

 Hartwick College Transfer Credit Policy: Transfer credit from nationally and regionally accredited colleges is given for courses substantially similar to those offered at Hartwick College.
 For the purposes of Hartwick College’s Writing Competency Program, students who before matriculation have attained a grade of C or better in a college-level composition course offered at an accredited collegiate institution will receive college credit for ENGL-110 (“College Writing”).
 College-level composition courses taken as part of a dual-enrollment program qualify for this allowance.
 “AP” credit high school courses do not qualify for this allowance.

-300-level WD course offered within academic departments: intended to refine and sophisticate a student’s analytical and/or argumentative writing practice, moving it from competent (ie., “coherent,” “purpose-driven”) to effective according to disciplinary practice.
+300-level WD courses help students to refine and sophisticate their analytical and/or argumentative writing practice, moving it from competent (ie., “coherent,” “purpose-driven”) to effective according to disciplinary practice.

 In selected instances, departments may not in fact currently offer WD courses.
 Students whose majors offer no writing-designated courses may fulfill the writing requirement by taking any two 200-level writing-designated courses or, if the student wishes, a 200- and 300-level sequence of writing-designated courses.